mxslk/DebugYourPain/content/docs/main_posts/understand/debugging_RSI.md

 I am about to give up.
 My eyes are bleary after four days of staring at numpy arrays.
 I want to smash my keyboard and throw it out into the snow, but I have promised myself that I will fix this bug by the end of the week.

 Besides a dull headache, I feel the usual ache in my wrists.
 This time, though, my forearms are also hurting.
 A dull heat rises from my wrists to the soft muscle below my elbow.
 Another half hour of coding, the pain in my wrists becomes sharper.
-So I stop for the day, knowing that my wrists will be back to normal to fix this problem tomorrow.
+So I stop for the day, knowing that my wrists will be back to normal enough to fix this problem tomorrow.
 Or so I think.

 As a grad student in CS, I code a lot, so make sure to have good postural and ergonomic hygiene.
 I use a Microsoft Sculpt keyboard, hotkeys to minimize mouse use.
 My wrists are neutral and my screen is at head height.
 It more or less keeps various aches at bay.